Lego Duplo: Reception

-In October 2019, Lego Duplo World was launched, which is an educational games app that was designed to help children between the ages of two and five reach their key learning goals.
+In October 2019, Lego Duplo World was launched, which is an educational game app that was designed to help children between the ages of two and five reach their key learning goals.
 It was developed by StoryToys in partnership with The Lego Group.
-The app has won several awards, including a 2020 Licensing International Award, a 2020 KAPI award at the Consumer Electronics Show in Las Vegas, a 2021 Notable Children's Digital Media award from the American Library Association and a 2021 Kidscreen Award for best learning app (branded).
+The app has won several awards, including a 2020 Licensing International Award, a 2020 KAPI award at the Consumer Electronics Show in Las Vegas, a 2021 Notable Children's Digital Media award from the American Library Association and a 2021 Kidscreen Award for Best Learning App (branded).

 Awards and nominations

 In 2009, Feeding Zoo (set number: 5634) was awarded "DreamToys" in the Construction category by the Toy Retailers Association.

 In 2019, Submarine Adventure! (set number: 10910) was awarded "DreamToys" in the Trains, Planes and Automobiles category by the Toy Retailers Association.